VanOvermeire/rusty-cdk/README.md

 }
 ```

+It's about the same amount of code.
-Partition keys can only contain alphanumeric characters and underscores, so they can only be created through a macro that validates this at compile time.
+But partition keys can now only contain alphanumeric characters and underscores, so they can only be created through a macro that validates this at compile time.
 And (max) read capacity can only be set when you choose the correct billing mode.

 With this kind of tooling, making mistakes becomes much harder, as some mistakes are caught at compile time and others become impossible.